On the derived Tate curve and global smooth Tate $K$-theory: Equivariant and global Tate K -theory

-Having used equivariant homotopy theory to produce the derived Tate curve $\T$ and the derived Katz--Mazur $\mathbf{P}$-divisible group, we now switch focus and use these objects to construct various genuine global cohomology theories. \\
+Having used equivariant homotopy theory to produce the derived Tate curve $\T$ and the derived Katz--Mazur $\mathbf{P}$-divisible group $\T_\km$, we now switch focus and use these objects to construct various genuine global cohomology theories. \\

-In the first subsection, we use the derived Tate curve to construct $\gKO\llpar q\rrpar$ and $\gKU\llpar q\rrpar$, as well as a morphism of global $\E_\infty$-rings $\gTMF \to \gKO\llpar q \rrpar$, thus proving \Cref{globalmap}.
-In the second subsection, we use the derived Katz--Mazur $\mathbf{P}$-divisible group to define \emph{global quasi-elliptic cohomology} $\gQEll$ and prove some of its basic properties.
-As a final application, we consider the \emph{$C_2$-equivariant global smooth Tate $K$-theory} and its relationship with the $C_2$-equivariant global spectrum $\gTMF_1(3)$ of \cite{levelonethree} and \cite{lennartandhill}.
+In the first subsection, we use the derived Tate curve to construct the global smooth Tate $K$-theories $\gKO\llpar q\rrpar$ and $\gKU\llpar q\rrpar$, as well as a morphism of global $\E_\infty$-rings $\gTMF \to \gKO\llpar q \rrpar$, thus proving \Cref{globalmap}.
+In the second subsection, we use the derived Katz--Mazur $\mathbf{P}$-divisible group to define \emph{global quasi-elliptic cohomology} $\gQEll$ and prove some of its basic properties summarised in \Cref{cor:qellstuffintro}.
+In short, this first subsection studies $\T$ and its associated equivariant cohomology theory for compact Lie groups, and the second subsection studies $\T_\km$ and its equivariant cohomology theory for finite groups.\\